-ROI gives you another relatively simple perspective of how much money you’ll save over the entire (typically 25 to 30 year) lifetime of a solar project.
+ROI gives you another relatively simple perspective of how much money you’ll save over the entire lifetime (typically 25 to 30 years) of a solar project.
 A comprehensive ROI formula for commercial solar will include:

 - Your current utility kilowatt-hour (kWh) rate and any demand charges.

 - The projected annual increase of utility costs over 25 to 30 years based on historical increases.